Skip to content

 Can I Drink Alcohol in Dubai?
 All the dos and don’ts of 2023!

-Like other Muslim countries, alcohol consumption in the UAE is strictly regulated, and if you break the law you could end up in prison.
 Let’s see if you can drink alcohol in Dubai and everything you need to know about it!

 Can tourists drink alcohol in Dubai?